AEL-S/EyeExercise/README.md

 # EyeExercise
+This assigment was completed for the MIT xPro Fullstack Development with MERN certificate program.
+Javascript, CSS, and HTML are combined to create an interactive page where the eyes follow the mouse around the page.

 <img src="Eyes1.png" alt="Photo of Eyes project background" title="Eyes Background">
 <img src="Eyes2.png" alt="Photo of Eyes project - looking up and left" title="Eyes">

 <h2>To Run:</h2>
+Everything required to run this project is in this repository.
+You're welcome to fork and clone this repository, or you can just navigate to: https://ael-s.github.io/EyeExercise/.

 <h2>Roadmap of future improvements:</h2>
+I plan to come back to this project and eventually make it work on mobile devices.
+I will also be adding a pupil to make the eyes look more realistic.

 <h2>License</h2>
 MIT License